-Interested Director

-Age: 57

-Director Since: 2018
+Interested Director Age: 58 Director Since: 2018 Committees:

-Committees:

-Mr. Packer is the Chief Executive Officer of each of the Blue Owl BDCs, the President of each of the Blue Owl BDCs except for OBDE and is a member of the Diversified Lending Investment Committee and the Technology Lending Investment Committee of the Blue Owl Credit Advisers.
+Mr. Packer is the Chief Executive Officer of each of the Blue Owl BDCs and is a member of the Diversified Lending Investment Committee and the Technology Lending Investment Committee of the Blue Owl Credit Advisers.
 Additionally, Mr. Packer is a Co-President and a director of Blue Owl.
 Mr. Packer is also the Head of the Credit platform and serves as a Co-Chief Investment Officer for each of the Blue Owl Credit Advisers.
 Previously, Mr. Packer co-founded Owl Rock Capital Partners ("Owl Rock"), the predecessor firm to Blue Owl's Credit platform.
-In addition, Mr. Packer has served on the boards of directors of OBDC and OBDC II since March 2016 and November 2016, respectively, on the board of directors of the Company since August 2018, on the boards of directors of OBDE and OCIC since February 2020 and September 2020, respectively, and since August 2021 and November 2021 he has served on the boards of directors of OTIC and OTF II, respectively.
-Mr. Packer also served as President of OBDE since its inception until January 2024.
+In addition, Mr. Packer has served on the boards of directors of OBDC and OBDC II since March 2016 and November 2016, respectively, on the board of directors of the Company since August 2018, on the board of directors of OCIC since September 2020, and since August 2021 he has served on the board of directors of OTIC.
+Mr. Packer previously served on the board of directors of OBDE from February 2020 until January 2025 and on the board of directors of OTF II from November 2021 until March 2025.
+Mr. Packer also served as President of OBDE since its inception until January 2024 and as President of the Company, OBDC, OBDC II, OCIC.
+OTF II and OTIC since each of their inceptions until August 2024.
 Prior to co-founding Owl Rock, Mr. Packer was a Partner and Co-Head of Leveraged Finance in the Americas at Goldman, Sachs & Co.
 Mr. Packer joined Goldman, Sachs & Co. as a Managing Director and Head of High Yield Capital Markets in 2006 and was named partner in 2008.
 Prior to joining Goldman Sachs & Co., Mr. Packer was the Global Head of High Yield Capital Markets at Credit Suisse First Boston, and before that he worked at Donaldson, Lufkin & Jenrette.
 Mr. Packer serves as Treasurer of the Board of Trustees of Greenwich Academy, and Co-Chair of the Honorary Board of Kids in Crisis, a nonprofit organization that serves children in Connecticut.
-Mr. Packer is also on the Advisory Board for the Mount Sinai Department of Rehabilitation and Human Performance.
+Mr. Packer is also on the Advisory Board for the Mount Sinai Department of Rehabilitation and Human Performance and serves as a director of Wingspire Capital LLC.
 In addition, Mr. Packer is on the Foundation Board of Trustees for the McIntire School of Commerce, University of Virginia and is a member of the Board of Trustees of the University of Virginia Athletics Foundation.
 Mr. Packer earned an M.B.A. from Harvard Business School and a B.S. from the University of Virginia.

-The Company believes Mr. Packer's depth of experience in corporate finance, capital markets and financial services gives the Board valuable industry-specific knowledge and expertise on these and other matters, and his history with the Company and the Adviser, provide an important skillset and knowledge base to the Board.
+The Company believes Mr. Packer's depth of experience in corporate finance, capital markets and financial services gives the Board valuable industry-specific knowledge and expertise on these and other matters, and his history with us and the Adviser, provide an important skill set and knowledge base to the Board.

-Incumbent Class II Directors

-Terms Expiring 2026:
+Incumbent Class II Directors Terms Expiring 2026:

-Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Number of Companies in Fund Complex (3) Overseen by Director Other Directorships Held by Director or Nominee for Director Independent Directors Eric Kaye, 61 Director Founder of Kayezen, LLC Class II Director since 2018; Term expires in 2026 7 OBDC OBDC II OBDE OCIC OTIC Victor Woolridge, 67 Director Managing Director, Barings Real Estate Advisers, LLC Class II Director since 2021, Term expires in 2026 7 OBDC OBDC II OBDE OCIC OTIC
+Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Number of Companies in Fund Complex (3) Overseen by Director Other Directorships Held by Director or Nominee for Director Independent Directors Eric Kaye, 62 Director Founder and Chief Executive Officer of Kayezen, LLC Class II Director since 2018; Term expires in 2026 5 OBDC OBDC II OCIC OTIC Victor Woolridge, 68 Director Managing Director, Barings Real Estate Advisers, LLC Class II Director since 2021, Term expires in 2026 5 OBDC OBDC II OCIC OTIC